 Our general and administrative expenses primarily consist of compensation, benefits and other related costs for personnel employed in our executive management, administration, finance, legal, quality and regulatory, product management, warehousing, information technology and human resources departments, including stock-based compensation for all personnel, as well as facility costs.
 We include insurance expenses in general and administrative expenses, as well as costs related to the maintenance and protection of our intellectual property portfolio.
-Our general and administrative expenses also include the depreciation of our capitalized instrument sets, which represented \$1.3 million and \$1.6 million for the years ended December 31, 2014 and 2015, respectively.
+Our general and administrative expenses also include the depreciation of our capitalized instrument sets, which represented \$1.3 million, \$1.6 million, \$0.4 million and \$0.4 million for the years ended December 31, 2014 and 2015 and the three months ended March 31, 2015 and 2016, respectively.
 We expect our general and administrative expenses to continue to increase in absolute dollars as we hire additional personnel to support the growth of our business.
 In addition, we expect to incur increased expenses as a result of being a public company.
 We expect the growth rate of our general and administrative expenses will be lower than the growth rate of our revenue.